 People working together as a team tend to thrive on meeting challenges together and then celebrating their successes.
 Gen Z and Millennial employees also may be more team-oriented than their older colleagues and could be missing those collective victories.
 Encourage managers to find ways to acknowledge the wins, and to congratulate teams for crossing hurdles and meeting milestones.

 In the typical office situation, younger employees learn from older ones by watching how they handle a wide range of situations, from sales calls to meetings with their superiors to managing office politics.
-A full year out of the office means the current cohort of entry level employees has missed out on that subtle learning.
+Your current cohort of entry level employees could be missing out on some important but subtle learning.
 Consider launching a more structured mentoring program that allows Gen Z employees to develop close one-on-one supportive relationships.